Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Error analysis

-where:
+where

-To bound the number of operations used, recognize that the Trotter formula requires at most $4 \cdot 5^{q - 1}$ commutators, each of which requires $8 \cdot 6^{q - 1}$ constituent operators.
-Thus, the total number of operators required is bounded as follows:
+To bound the number of operations used, we recognize that the Trotter formula requires at most $4 \cdot 5^{q - 1}$ commutators, each of which requires $8 \cdot 6^{q - 1}$ constituent operators.
+Thus, the total number of operators required is bounded as

 \end{proof}

 {\widetilde{\mathcal{S}}_{k_l, p_l}(t)} {\widetilde{\mathcal{S}}_{k_l, p_l}(\tau)} {\widetilde{\mathcal{S}}^X_{k_l, p_l}(\tau)} {\widetilde{\mathcal{S}}^Y_{k_l, p_l}(\tau)}